okta/okta.github.io/_source/_posts/2018-09-18-simple-authentication-with-rails-and-omniauth.md

 image: blog/omniauth/app.png
 ---

 Today I'm going to show you how to authenticate users into your Rails applications using the latest best-practices and a hosted authentication/authorization provider which makes managing users simple.
-Specifically, you'll learn how to integrate Rails and [Okta](https://developer.okta.com/) to create, manage, and secure users with [OpenID Connect](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1).
+Specifically, you'll learn how to integrate Rails and [Okta](https://developer.okta.com/) to create, manage, and secure users with [OpenID Connect](/blog/2017/07/25/oidc-primer-part-1).

-To make this all work, we'll be using one of the most popular gems in the Rails world: [OmniAuth](https://github.com/omniauth/omniauth).
-Additionally, we'll be using the fabulous [devise](https://github.com/plataformatec/devise) gem to make plugging user authentication into our app simple.
+To make this all work, you'll be using one of the most popular gems in the Rails world: [OmniAuth](https://github.com/omniauth/omniauth).
+Additionally, you'll be using the fabulous [devise](https://github.com/plataformatec/devise) gem to make plugging user authentication into our app simple.

 {% img blog/omniauth/omniauth-diagram.png alt:"OmniAuth diagram" width:"600" %}{: .center-image }

-The core of what we're building is powered by [OmniAuth Gem](https://github.com/omniauth/omniauth), which will help our Rails app handle [OAuth](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth) and OpenID Connect flows.
-What OmniAuth does is ask an identity provider (Okta, in this case) for access to user information in the form [JSON Web Tokens](https://developer.okta.com/authentication-guide/tokens/validating-access-tokens).
-OmniAuth then provides a very simple hash in the form of `request.env[‘omniauth.auth’]` which contains all the logged-in user's information which we can then easily pass to [Active Record](https://guides.rubyonrails.org/active_record_basics.html) to store in a database. **Cool, right?!**
+The core of what you're building is powered by [OmniAuth Gem](https://github.com/omniauth/omniauth), which will help our Rails app handle [OAuth](/blog/2017/06/21/what-the-heck-is-oauth) and OpenID Connect flows.
+What OmniAuth does is ask an identity provider (Okta, in this case) for access to user information in the form [JSON Web Tokens](/authentication-guide/tokens/validating-access-tokens).
+OmniAuth then provides a very simple hash in the form of `request.env[‘omniauth.auth’]` which contains all the logged-in user's information which you can then easily pass to [Active Record](https://guides.rubyonrails.org/active_record_basics.html) to store in a database. **Cool, right?!**

 ## Jump Into the Project

 ```bash